State policy heterogeneity analyses: considerations and proposals: Bounding the ITE

 \section{Bounding the ITE}

-Our proposed approach only requires specifying uncertainty about the assumptions connecting the unobserved counterfactuals to the observed data.
+We propose an approach to bounding the ITE that only requires specifying uncertainty about the assumptions connecting the unobserved counterfactuals to the observed data.
 No formal statistical inference is required, and the resulting bounds are directly interpretable as ``how big the effect could plausibly be.''
 While the lack of statistical guarantees may seem like a limitation, conceptually, arguably nothing is random in these settings \citep{manski2018right}.
 This approach therefore sidesteps specifying conceptually strange sources of uncertainty, such as positing sampling from a super-population of states, allowing us to instead posit that all quantities are fixed but possibly unobserved.
 Finally, the state-specific effects often have more practical utility for policy-makers, and do not require generalizing a state-specific effect from a CATE or CDE.
 The cost is that the results depend on whether we believe the assumptions required to guarantee that the bounds are valid.
 We first outline a straightforward difference‑in‑differences implementation that illustrates these ideas, following previous work from \cite{manski2018right, rambachan2023more}, where we do not incorporate covariates and we assume a well-defined treatment variable.
 We then discuss extensions to accommodate covariates and coarsened treatment variables.
+However, we note that one could conceivably bound the state-specific effects using any number of strategies, and that this is simply one approach that we believe may be useful and easy to implement in practice.